Marco120617/EquaSense-A-Deep-Learning-Based-Character-Recognition-System-for-Mathematical-Equation-Recognition/README.md

 ### Overview

 EquaSense is a deep learning–based Optical Character Recognition (OCR) system designed to recognize and convert handwritten or printed mathematical equations into structured digital formats such as LaTeX, TXT, and PDF.
-The project addresses the limitations of traditional OCR systems by analyzing both mathematical symbols and their spatial relationships to accurately reconstruct complex mathematical expressions.
+The project addresses the limitations of traditional OCR systems by analyzing both mathematical symbols and their  relationships to accurately reconstruct complex mathematical expressions.

 This project is developed as a requirement for **CPE179P – Software Design** at **Mapúa University**.